In today’s fast-moving markets, only the quickest will flourish and agile principles can play a critical role in enabling retailers to thrive.

 How can they do this?

-Retailers need to adopt principles of agile into their culture and organization structure.
+Retailers need to adopt principles of agile into their culture and organisation structure.
 This means the following:

 - Decentralising decision making, where possible, by empowering managers to take ownership of decisions themselves without the need for senior level sign off.
 After all, those who are in the detail are often the best placed to make the decision anyway